en flag +1 214 306 68 37

 The target audience in the B2B model includes business entities, who purchase and use your software product.
 Since such clients call for complex sales, you’ll need a dedicated and trained sales team, who will be able to hold negotiations with business representatives.

-Having businesses as your customers allows you to provide product-related services that will bring you additional revenue.
+Having businesses as your clients allows you to provide product-related services that will bring you additional revenue.
 For instance, you can offer the integration of your product with your client’s in-house software or data migration from a different solution to yours.
 For this, of course, you will need a team of trained tech professionals on board.

 Hybrid distribution is applied in this model way more often than in B2C, since it’s companies, not individual users, who usually have highly sensitive data which they wouldn’t risk to store in the cloud.
 Both SaaS and on-premises distribution models are equally great choices for the B2B model as well.